• Slider Image

 • No participants going backwards, animals, bicycles, baby strollers, baby joggers, roller skates, scooters, or skateboards allowed.
 All spectator bikers will be removed from the course.

-• Due to safety concerns, handcrank bikes are not permitted at any of the 2023 Philadelphia Marathon Weekend events.
+• Due to safety concerns, handcrank bikes are not permitted at any of the 2024 Philadelphia Marathon Weekend events.

 • All participants must maintain at least a 16-minute per mile pace throughout the course.

-• The timing device is part of your bib, and must be worn as instructed to ensure accurate results.
+• The timing device is part of your bib and must be worn as instructed to ensure accurate results.

 • SAG Vehicles will rove the course and be located at water stops.
 Please go to a water stop when you want to board a SAG vehicle.

-• Participants in violation of these rules will be disqualified and removed from the course.
+• Participants agree to follow the instructions of race, medical, and police officials.
+Participants in violation of these rules will be disqualified and removed from the course.

-Time
+Course Time Limits

 The time limit for the AACR Philadelphia Marathon is seven hours (7:00), or a 16-minute-per-mile pace.
 The time limit for the Dietz & Watson Philadelphia Half Marathon course is three hours and 30 minutes (3:30), or a 16-minute-per-mile pace.